 The camp is ideal for immersing yourself in nature, listening to the lion's roar amid other sounds at night.
 Activities offered at the delta camp include game drives, bush walks, mokoro trips, sunset boat cruises and sundowners on one of the islands and boma dinners.

-This Vic Falls, Chobe & Okavango Overland Camping Safari is also available in the reverse order as the Okavango Delta, Chobe and Victoria Falls Safari starting in Johannesburg and ending in Vic Falls.
+This Vic Falls & Botswana Overland Camping Safari is also available in the reverse order as the Okavango Delta, Chobe and Victoria Falls Safari starting in Johannesburg and ending in Victoria Falls.

 For more details about the various tour options and versions, contact us.